Victoria Pickett: Aurora FC, 2017

+Kansas City Current, 2021–2022

 Pickett was drafted 15th overall by Kansas City in the 2021 NWSL Draft.
-In March, she signed her first professional contract, signing a three year contract with Kansas City.
+In March, she signed her first professional contract, signing a three-year contract with Kansas City.
 She scored her first goal on August 14, 2021, to lead her team to a 1-0 victory over the OL Reign, for the franchise's first ever NWSL victory.
-She was nominated for the NWSL Rookie of the Year Award in 2021.
+She was one of three finalists for NWSL Rookie of the Year in 2021.

+NJ/NY Gotham FC, 2022–2023

 On August 22, 2022, the Kansas City Current traded Pickett to NJ/NY Gotham FC in exchange for $200,000 in allocation money and a first-round draft pick in the 2023 NWSL Draft.

+North Carolina Courage, 2023–

+On April 27, 2023, NJ/NY Gotham FC traded Pickett to the North Carolina Courage in exchange for $200,000 in allocation money.
+She scored her second NWSL regular-season goal on her debut for the Courage on May 6, 2023, in a 3–3 draw against the Portland Thorns.

+In January 2025, she was loaned to AFC Toronto of the Northern Super League for the 2025 season.

 International career

 When Pickett was 15 years old, she entered the Canadian youth program.
 She participated in the Women's Under 17 Championships at the 2012 Confederation of North, Central America, and Caribbean Association Football (CONCACAF), where she helped Canada win a silver medal.

 In 2015, Pickett scored the deciding goal for Canada during the CONCACAF U-20 championship.

 Pickett played as a defender for Canada in the 2015 Pan Am Games.